-On behalf of the Alice Martineau Appeal Committee, we are delighted to announce that this year’s Carols by Candlelight service and Christmas party will be taking place on Thursday 14 December at St. Luke’s Church in Chelsea.
+On behalf of the Alice Martineau Appeal Committee, we are delighted to announce that this year’s Carols by Candlelight service and Christmas party will be taking place on Thursday 12 December.

 Winchester College Chapel Choir will once again bring St Luke’s, Chelsea to life with their breath-taking renditions of your favourite carols.
 As always, they will be joined by a host of celebrity readers.

 Festivities will continue after the carols with mulled wine and canapés at our annual Christmas party, which will take place in the delightful setting of The Chelsea Gardener, Sydney Street.
 We do hope you can join us.